 7. Go underwater in the Lisbon Oceanarium

-The Lisbon Oceanarium is located in the Parque Das Nacoes and in the blue waters of the Tagus Estuary.
+The Lisbon Oceanarium is located in the Parque Das Nacoes and the blue waters of the Tagus Estuary.
 It is located in a nice quiet part of Lisbon that is very new and looks more like the more modern part.
 Microsoft Lisbon’s office is next door.

 The Lisbon Oceanarium is the biggest Indoor Aquarium in Europe.
 Inside, the structure houses countless exhibits related to marine life.
 The Aquarium gets one million visitors a year.

 You will get to be up close to colorful puffer fish, jellyfish and shark and tons more marine life.
 There is even an artificial boating lagoon out the front where you can rent a pedalo if it is sunny.